jainarinen/CSCI_4120_HW2/README.md

 plt.scatter(X[:, 0], X[:, 1], s=50);
 ```
-Based on this scatter plot, we can assume that the best k value is 4.
+Based on the scatter plot (view after running code), we can assume that the best k value is 4.
 The data points seem to naturally cluster in 4 groups.
 The centroids of these groups can be calculated and visualized by running the code below.

 ```python
 plt.scatter(X[:, 0], X[:, 1], c=y_kmeans, s=50, cmap='viridis')